The Church of Jesus Christ of Latter-day Saints and politics in the United States

-Early in its history, the Church of Jesus Christ of Latter-day Saints (LDS Church) had a series of negative encounters with the United States federal government.
+Early in its history, the Church of Jesus Christ of Latter-day Saints (LDS Church) had a series of negative encounters with the federal government of the United States.
 This led to decades of mistrust, armed conflict, and the eventual disincorporation of the church by an act of the United States Congress.
 The relationship between the church and the government eventually improved, and in recent times LDS Church members have served in leadership positions in Congress and held other important political offices.
-The LDS Church becomes involved in political matters if it perceives that there is a moral issue at stake and wields considerable influence on a national level with over a dozen members of Congress having membership in the church in the early 2000s, and about 80% of Utah state lawmakers identifying as Latter-day Saints.
+The LDS Church becomes involved in political matters if it perceives that there is a moral issue at stake and wields considerable influence on a national level with over a dozen members of Congress having membership in the church in the early 2000s, and about 80% of Utah state lawmakers identifying as LDS.

 19th century

 Many of the political problems faced by the LDS Church stemmed from the controversial practice of polygamy.
 The practice started with Joseph Smith, the founder of Mormonism, secretly taking on additional wives and was practiced publicly after his death.